 - 3. Judges will select a maximum of six (6) finalists - 4.
-All competing teams will be informed of only their respective judges' comments. - 5.
-Judges have the right to reject an entry if they believe it does not fit in with the competition's selected theme. - 6.
-Judges may not assign the same score to two different proposals they have judged, so that a clear ranking can be discerned.
+All competing teams will be informed of only their respective judges' comments.
+Teams are not given access to comments for other teams. - 5.
+Judges have the right to reject an entry if they believe it does not fit in with the competition's selected theme.